quixio/quix-streams/docs/connect.md

 ### Code running locally

 If you wish to connect to Quix with your code running locally, you’ll have to provide an OAuth2.0 bearer token.
-We have created a purpose made token for this, called `SDK token`.
+Quix have created a token for this, called `SDK token`.

-Once you have the token you will have to provide it as an argument to `QuixStreamingClient` or set `Quix__Sdk__Token` environment variable.
+Once you have [obtained the token](../platform/how-to/use-sdk-token.md) you will have to provide it as an argument to `QuixStreamingClient` or set `Quix__Sdk__Token` environment variable.
 This is shown in the following code:

 === "Python"